-Christopher Head has been Managing Director of the Environmental Film Festival in the Nation’s Capital since 2008.
+Before becoming Executive Director, Christopher Head served as Managing Director of the Environmental Film Festival in the Nation’s Capital since 2008.
 He participates in all levels of programming the Festival, including researching and selecting films and negotiating the rights to screen films.
 He also negotiates with various speakers, including filmmakers and environmental experts so they may attend screenings for introductions and question and answer sessions.
 He also coordinates with venue partners to select dates, venues, and films to screen as co-presentations, in addition to securing venues where DCEFF is the sole presenter.
 He maintains all the Festival’s bookkeeping and helps with general office management and hiring.

 Director of Programming

 Brad is the Director of Programming for the Environmental Film Festival in the Nation’s Capital.
 He has worked as the director of photography for various documentary projects – including the upcoming film Painted City – and has served as a videographer for local production companies and universities, as well as at the John F. Kennedy Center for the Performing Arts.
 He holds a BA in Asian Studies from Furman University and an MA in International Journalism from Cardiff University.